ocs_ci.deployment.helpers package

 str

-- verify_replica_one_setup(expected_pools: list[str], expected_rules: list[str]) bool
+- verify_replica_one_setup(expected_pools: list[str], expected_rules: list[str]) None

 Verify that replica-1 pools and CRUSH rules are properly configured.